All the ways Kirk Cousins could hit the jackpot -- and what comes next

 "I can't see them giving Cousins a third franchise tag in 2018," said one league source familiar with NFL contracts and the salary cap.
 "That's just suicide [from a cash perspective], forget cap for a second."

 If Cousins plays out the 2017 season on the tag, Washington would have to sign him between the end of its season and the start of the league year.
 Otherwise, it would end up in a bidding war with the 49ers (whose new coach is former Washington offensive coordinator and noted Cousins fan Kyle Shanahan), Browns, Cardinals, Jets and maybe the Rams and Jaguars -- and name a team that's going to be looking for a quarterback next year and has a ton of cap room to spend.
-Washington would have to give Cousins a top-of-market quarterback deal to keep him from turning free agent, since hitting the market and sparking a bidding war could drive up his price into the range of $30 million per season.
+Washington would have to give Cousins a top-of-market quarterback deal to keep him from turning free agent, because hitting the market and sparking a bidding war could drive up his price into the range of $30 million per season.

 If you look at Rodgers' 2013 extension in terms of percentage of the salary cap, his number this year would be $29.869 million.
 And the cap is expected to shoot up again next year, from $167 million to something in the $180 million range.
 A quarterback on the open market with multiple teams bidding would sail past $30 million a year.